Regarding Recent Executive Orders on Immigration

 - 311 If you are concerned about how the President’s order may affect your or a family member’s ability to remain in the U.S. or travel, call 311 and say “Action NYC” for an appointment for free, safe immigration legal help.

 - The New York City Department of Education The DOE website includes a page called Supporting All of Our Students.
-You can visit this page for frequently asked questions and other resources that may help you with questions about your children’s right to education, your family’s right to services, and where to go for help. http://schools.nyc.gov/AboutUs/schools/SupportingAllStudents.htm
+You can visit this page for frequently asked questions and other resources that may help you with questions about your children’s right to education, your family’s right to services, and a letter from Chancellor Fariña and Commissioner Agarwal detailing the DOE’s commitment to protecting the right of every student in New York City to attend public school, regardless of immigration status. http://schools.nyc.gov/AboutUs/schools/SupportingAllStudents.htm

 - Immigrant Defense Coalition The Independent Democratic Conference, made up of eight New York State Senators, has created the Immigrant Defense Coalition to provide legal services from partnering immigration organizations.
 The Coalition is offering immigrants and their families one-on-one assistance related to visas, green cards, deportation, and questions about the impact of the new Administration’s policies.
-You can access these services by calling the Coalition’s hotline at 1-800-213-6385, or by visiting or calling the office of a participating State Senator, including District 13’s Senator Jose Peralta at 718-205-3881.
+You can access these services by calling the Coalition’s hotline at 1-800-213-6385, or by visiting or calling the office of a participating State Senator.

 - ACLU/NYCLU The American Civil Liberties Union has taken the lead on legal challenges to the executive orders.
 You can visit the New York Civil Liberties Union (the New York affiliate of the ACLU) website for information on requesting legal assistance or for its many resources, including Know Your Rights When Asked About Immigration Status.